Discrete embeddings for Lagrangian and Hamiltonian systems: Hamiltonian calculus of variations and mixed formulations

-In the Mimetic Finite Differences (MFD) framework, two discrete functional spaces $\MMh$ and $\WWh$ are introduced allowing to define discrete divergence $\divh:\WWh\longrightarrow \MMh$.
-Scalars products on $\MMh$ and $\WWh$ are then introduced.
-A discrete flux operator is eventually introduces as (minus) the adjoint of the discrete divergence.
+\\ In the Mimetic Finite Differences (MFD) framework, a discrete flux operator $\mathcal{F}_h~:Y_h\rightarrow X_h$ is defined as (minus) the adjoint of the finite volume discrete divergence (see section \ref{sec:fv-div}) after the introduction of a scalar product on $X_h$ that is consistent with $[\cdot,\cdot]$.
 We refer to \cite{brezzi-2005} for the MFD discretisation of diffusion problems.

-\subsection{Discrete differential embedding}
+\subsubsection{Discrete differential embedding}